-You may download GoTriangle's Title VI Complaint Form at gotriangle.org/office-equalopportunity-and-compliance, or request a copy by writing GoTriangle, 4600 Emperor Blvd., Durham, NC 27703.
+You may download GoTriangle's Title VI Complaint Form at gotriangle.org/EO-Diversity-Inclusion, or request a copy by writing the Department of Diversity Management, at GoTriangle, 4600 Emperor Blvd., Durham, NC 27703.
 Information on how to file a Title VI complaint may also be obtained by calling Jamila Ormond at (919) 485-7518.